usemytechstuff/Use-My-Tech-Stuff-BE/README.md

 #### 201 Created Responds with
-Exampe of the following body with any of the non-required inputs
+Example of the following body with any of the non-required inputs
 ```
 {
     "id": 11,